ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/markdown_cheat_sheet.md

 ## Callouts

-Callouts in this theme are styled blockquotes.
+Callouts in this theme are styled blockquotes with a title and icon.
 Put a supported callout class on the line immediately before the blockquote, and use `>` for each line of callout content.
+Regular blockquotes render as neutral message boxes without a title or icon.

-The built-in types are `tip`, `important`, `note`, and `warning`.
+The built-in callout types are `note`, `tip`, `warning`, and `important`.

 ### Basic callouts